UPDATED! Universal Studios Japan (USJ): The Ultimate Guide (2023 Edition)

 Despicable Me, Minion Made and all related marks and characters are trademarks and copyrights of Universal Studios.
 Licensed by Universal Studios Licensing LLC.
 All Rights Reserved.
 TM & © Universal Studios.
 All rights reserved.

-Universal Studios Japan is located overlooking Osaka Bay.
+Universal Studios Japan is located in Osaka city overlooking Osaka Bay.
 It has a dedicated train station, 'Universal-city', on the JR Yumesaki Line.
 The entrance to the theme park is less than 5 minutes walk from the station.
-The train is probably the best all-round option for getting to the theme park.
+The train is probably the best all-round option for getting to the park.

 Duration: 25 minutes